 Answering Van Dun about the Non-Aggression Principle, by jabial

-Below is a public response by my friend jabial to Against Libertarian Legalism by Frank van Dun.
+Below is a public response, written by my friend jabial, to Against Libertarian Legalism by Frank van Dun.
 It was also published in French on the online magazine Contrepoints.
 See also this citation in the Libertarian Standard.

 Answering Van Dun's Objections Against the Classical Libertarian Interpretation of the Non-Agression Principle